Context-Picker: Dynamic context selection using multi-stage reinforcement learning: Preliminaries

 \subsection{Retrieval-Augmented Generation}

-We follow the standard retrieval-augmented generation (RAG) formulation \citep{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp,guu2020realmretrievalaugmentedlanguagemodel,izacard2022atlasfewshotlearningretrieval}.
+We follow the standard retrieval-augmented generation (RAG) formulation \cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp,guu2020realmretrievalaugmentedlanguagemodel,izacard2022atlasfewshotlearningretrieval}.
 Let $\mathcal{D}$ denote a large non-parametric corpus (e.g., Wikipedia or a long-term memory store).
 In long-context QA, each document in $\mathcal{D}$ is first segmented into shorter passages (``chunks''), which serve as the retrieval units.
-Given a query $q$, a retriever operates over these passages and returns a \emph{candidate pool} of at most $K_{\max}$ passages
+Given a query $q$, the retriever returns the top-$K$ most relevant passages.